ashacs/ashacs.github.io/README.md

 # Personal Website

 This is the personal website of Asha Camper Singh.
-[Check it out!](https://www.ashacs.me)
+I built it to start playing around with React when I first started becoming interested in frontend development.
+You can check it out [here](https://www.ashacs.me)!

 ## Getting Started